Limited company allowable expenses: are they tax-deductible?

 Rent on business premises and business rates

-You can claim back the cost of rent of your office or shop as a limited company allowable expense, and if you have to pay commercial tax or a business rate here you can claim this back as well.
+You can claim back the cost of rent of your office or shop as a limited company allowable expense, and if you have to pay business rates here, you can claim this back as well.

 Travel expenses